 to your script, there are laws that will protect the

 Scott Manville – Agreed.
-That’s why it’s invaluable
+That’s why our writing members receive electronic proof

 of review for their projects being marketed in our